relaycorp/ddos-report/src/content/docs/overview.md

 subsequently blocking them.

-The ultimate goal of a DDoS attack may not necessarily be to disrupt the target system, but to distract the operator from a more sinister attack (e.g. data extraction) or to inflict distress.
+The ultimate goal of a DDoS attack may not necessarily be to disrupt the target system, but to extort a ransom, cause financial harm, inflict distress, or create a smokescreen for a more sinister attack (e.g. data theft).

 In this document we refer to the implementer of a server-side app as the **app developer**, and anyone that installs and maintains the app as the **operator**.